-For example, we are driving quite happily and someone cuts us up, that is going to make feel each of those things.
+For example, we are driving quite happily, and someone cuts us up, which will make us feel each of those things.

 - Sharing their toy,

-- or when your child really wants a lolly and they can’t have it
+- or when your child wants a lolly, and they can’t have it

 - Leaving somewhere, being tired and hungry ( more on this at my workshop)

 Neither, far more complex.
-Anger is a normal emotion to be understood, utilized and controlled.
-On the upside anger, can be motivating, lead us to create and energizing buy hey it has a bad rap in English culture.
+Anger is a normal emotion to be understood, utilised and controlled.
+On the upside, anger can be motivating and lead us to create and energise, but it has a bad rap in English culture.

 What Happens In the brain?

-Making it simple, ( the brain is really complex structure and we are still learning) we have three brains:
+Making it simple ( the brain is a complex structure, and we are still learning), we have three brains: